Vraid-Systems/dvbhdhomerun/BUILD.md

 build/load dvb .ko's for ARM A9 Cortex
 ------------
+- cd into the `kernel` directory of this repo
 - make clean
 - make CROSS_COMPILE=arm-none-linux-gnueabi- CFLAGS="-march=armv7-a -mcpu=cortex-a9 -marm -mlittle-endian -mglibc"
 KERNEL_DIR=path/to/buildroot-linux-kernel-m3